 So it’s a lose-lose.
 You gain absolutely NOTHING by telling them your desired salary on a job application form, and you could potentially lose a lot (thousands of dollars, or the opportunity to continue interviewing at all).

-You can leave it blank, write “negotiable,” or put “9999” if a number is required (Some online forms might say, “Enter numbers only”).
+You can leave the desired salary field blank, write “negotiable,” or put “999” or “000” if a number is required to submit the online application.

-Then, if there’s a place to put a note later in the application form, you can say, “Regarding starting salary, this is negotiable and can be discussed during an interview.”
+Then, if there’s a place to put a note later in the application form say, “Regarding starting salary, this is negotiable and can be discussed during an interview.”

-This is a great answer because it’s polite, professional, and makes it unlikely they’ll try to “push” you further because you’re saying you don’t have a number in mind.
+This is a great answer because it’s polite, professional, and makes it unlikely they’ll try to “push” you further… because you’ve said that you don’t have a number in mind.

 If they push back or insist on getting a number from you, just repeat: